 It is our pleasure to announce that the articles will also be published soon in a separate section within a collective volume about Moldova during its post-Soviet transformation (to be published at Cartier, August 2016, in a book funded by the Ministry of Culture), coedited by Petru Negura and Vitalie Sprîneană (coordinator and participants in the current project).
 These articles will thus certainly become a key material in the process of discussion and design of corresponding policies by different administration bodies, including and especially the ministries, but also specialized NGOs and independent activist groups.
 Just to give an example, the article about the homeless in Chisinau drew the attention of a British NGO (“The OAK Foundation”), specialized in assisting vulnerable people, including homeless.
 So, the article’s author was contacted by some of NGO’s representatives to discuss possible strategies of intervention, in order to help these people in Chisinau.
 It is foreseeable that this later investigation will be a significant element for a policy shift in relation to this group of people.

 Most of these articles’ authors will continue their research on these topics, further generating reflection and planning different ways of active involvement to address the issues raised in their studies.
 Professional and even academic research is going hand in hand with more concrete, pragmatic strategies of intervention.
 To bring another example, Aurelia Borzin recently enrolled in a PhD where she is further developing the issue studied in her investigation.
-But she also has a more concrete project to work in – and later on to create – an alternative day center for psychiatric patients, with innovative, subject-centered, socially inclusive approach to treatment and patients.
+But she also has a more concrete project to work in – and later on to create – an alternative day centre for psychiatric patients, with an innovative, subject-centred, socially inclusive approach to treatment and patients.
 Corina Ajder represents a similar example.
 She intends to enrol in a PhD with the subject of her investigation.
 At the same time, she is working in an international NGO advocating for the rights of local workers employed in factories contracted by international brands.

 In conclusion, we could state that the investigations elaborated under this project turn out to be a real success.
-In addition, these studies have a strong potential to generate further reflection and concrete actions, aiming at questioning the current status quo and to engage into a deeper process of institutional and societal change.
+In addition, these studies have a strong potential to generate further reflection and concrete actions, aiming at questioning the current status quo and to engage in a deeper process of institutional and societal change.